Archive 2022

 • Harden and test formula actions where conflicting pins are used with different actions.

-• Expand the raspberry pi client to query several servers with auto-detection on the PLC bus
+• Expand the raspberry pi client to query several servers with auto-detection of servers residing on the Power Line Communication bus.

 INSTALLATION and SETUP